 *If you can’t find dried rose petals easily, you could substitute 1 teaspoon of rosewater.
 Just wait to mix that in with the wet ingredients.

 Combine all the dry ingredients.
-I like to run my through the sifter.
+I like to run mine through the sifter.
 You can also use a whisk to mix it all up and break up any chunks.

 Break out that food processor to cut the butter into the dry ingredients.
-You’re welcome for changing your life.
+(This is a real game changer for cutting butter and keeping it cold.)
 Cut your cold butter into chunks and toss it in the food processor with your dry ingredients.
 Pulse until you have a coarse crumb.